ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

       CostFunctionToFunctor<2,5,3> intrinsic_projection_;
     };

+   Note that :class:`CostFunctionToFunctor` takes ownership of the :class:`CostFunction` that was passed in to the constructor.

    In the above example, we assumed that ``IntrinsicProjection`` is a ``CostFunction`` capable of evaluating its value and its